Ob/Gyn Residency: How to Apply

-Our Residency Program was reaccredited in 2007 by the ACGME.
+Our Residency Program is fully accredited by the ACGME.

 We have the following requirements for applicants to our Residency Program.
 For further details, please refer to our Graduate Medical Education Office.
 Applicants with one of the following qualifications are eligible for appointment to accredited residency programs at UT Southwestern Medical Center:

 - Graduates of medical schools in the United States and Canada accredited by the Liaison Committee on Medical Education (LCME).

 - Graduates of colleges of osteopathic medicine in the United States accredited by the American Osteopathic Association (AOA).

 - Graduates of medical schools outside the United States and Canada who meet one of the following qualifications:

 - Have received a currently valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) and have an ECFMG-sponsored J-1 visa or INS-issued employment authorization.

 - Graduates of medical schools outside the United States who have completed a Fifth Pathway program provided by an LCME-accredited medical school.